two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 When tracing is enabled, an [ADOT lambda layer](https://aws-otel.github.io/docs/getting-started/lambda) is bundled with and configured to instrument each handler to collect traces and metrics.
 AWS API Gateway traces are collected in AWS X-Ray, API Gateway-specific traces can be collected into tools like Grafana with plugins that use AWS X-Ray as a data source.

-APIs can be deployed to API Gateway using [deploy configuration](/cli/docs/deploy-configuration) for the AWS Serverless target environment.

 ### Google Cloud

 In the Google Cloud environment, APIs are deployed as a containerised version of the Celerity runtime.
 Authentication, authorisation and CORS configuration defined for the API is taken care of by the runtime.

-APIs can be deployed to [Cloud Run](https://cloud.google.com/run), as well as [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) in [Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) or [Standard](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster) mode using [deploy configuration](/cli/docs/deploy-configuration) for the Google Cloud target environment.
+APIs can be deployed to [Cloud Run](https://cloud.google.com/run), as well as [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) in [Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) or [Standard](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster) mode.
+You can use [compute configuration](/docs/applications/compute-configuration#google-cloud-configuration-options) shared between compute resource types in the app deploy configuration file to fine-tune the compute configuration for your application.

 #### Cloud Run

 Cloud Run is a relatively simple environment to deploy applications to, the API is deployed as a containerised application that is fronted by either an internal or external load balancer.

 Autoscaling is configured with the use of Cloud Run annotations through `autoscaling.knative.dev/minScale` and `autoscaling.knative.dev/maxScale` [annotations](https://cloud.google.com/run/docs/reference/rest/v1/ObjectMeta).
 The knative autoscaler will scale the number of instances based on the number of requests and the CPU and memory usage of the instances.
-By default, the application will be configured to scale the number of instances with a minimum of 1 instance and a maximum of 5 instances.
+By default, for production app environments, the application will be configured to scale the number of instances with a minimum of 2 instance and a maximum of 5 instances.
+The default values for development app environments are a minimum of 1 instance and a maximum of 3 instances.
 Deploy configuration can be used to override this behaviour.

 When domain configuration is provided and the load balancer is public-facing and Google-managed, a [managed TLS certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates) is created for the domain and attached to the load balancer, you will need to verify the domain ownership before the certificate can be used.

 For Cloud Run, the API will not be associated with a VPC, defining custom VPCs for Cloud Run applications is not supported.
 Creating and linking a VPC to the API will enable the `Internal` networking mode in the [network ingress settings](https://cloud.google.com/run/docs/securing/ingress). `celerity.api.vpc.subnetType` has no effect for Cloud Run deployments, the API will always be deployed to a network managed by Google Cloud.
 Setting `celerity.api.vpc.lbSubnetType` to `private` will have the same affect as attaching a VPC to the application, making the application load balancer private.
 Setting `celerity.api.vpc.lbSubnetType` to `public` will have the same effect as not attaching a VPC to the API, making the application load balancer public. `public` is equivalent to the "Internal and Cloud Load Balancing" [ingress setting](https://cloud.google.com/run/docs/securing/ingress#settings).

 Memory and CPU resources allocated to the API can be defined in the deploy configuration, when not defined, memory and CPU will be derived from the handlers configured for the API.
 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-The Cloud Run service will be allocated a limit of 1GB of memory and 1 vCPU per instance.
+The Cloud Run service will be allocated a limit of 2GB of memory and 1 vCPU per instance in production app environments.
+For development app environments, the service will be allocated a limit of 1GB of memory and 0.5 vCPUs per instance.

 A sidecar [OpenTelemetry Collector](https://github.com/GoogleCloudPlatform/opentelemetry-cloud-run) container is deployed in the service with the API to collect traces and metrics, this will take up a small portion of the memory and CPU allocated to the API.
 Traces will only be collected if tracing is enabled for the API.